History taster: from one empire to another?

 By the end of this course you should be able to...

-- build a framework to connect the historical shift from agrarian empires to colonial and imperial powers and the more recent changes in global politics
+- connect the historical shift from agrarian empires to colonial and imperial powers and the more recent changes in global politics

 - further develop your understanding of current affairs by way of history.